dettier/sculp/README.md

 If any validation (other than type validation) fails on this field, value will be replaced by `valid` value if it is defined.

 ### `initial`
 Provide initial value.
-You can get initial value for whole scheme with `getInitial(scheme)` function.
+You can get initial value for whole schema with `getInitial(schema)` function.

 ### `removeEmpty`
 Used for `Type.ARRAY`, `Type.OBJECT` and `Type.GROUP` only.
 Overrides `removeEmpty` option for this value/field.